corentin-ryr/MultiMedEval/readme.md

     (
         [
-            {"role": "user", "content": "This is a question with an image <img>."}, {"role": "asssitant", "content": "This is the answer."}, {"role": "user", "content": "This is a question with an image <img>."}, ],
+            {"role": "user", "content": "This is a question with an image <img>."}, {"role": "assistant", "content": "This is the answer."}, {"role": "user", "content": "This is a question with an image <img>."}, ],
         [PIL.Image(), PIL.Image()]